-5 Best Hotels in Cartagena Colombia for Every Budget
+5 Best Hotels in Cartagena 2026 (From $35/Night)

 Cartagena de Indias is one of the most seductive cities in the Americas.
 Behind its massive colonial walls, you will find candy-colored buildings draped in bougainvillea, horse-drawn carriages clattering over cobblestones, rooftop bars with Caribbean Sea views, and a food scene that is exploding with creativity.
 The heat is intense, the music is everywhere, and the energy is infectious.